Actindo-AG/Documentation/RetailSuiteAccounting/Integration/01_RunAccountingWizard.md

  > [Info] The fiscal year must consist of 12 months.
 However, it does not have to be a calendar year, but can be, for example from April 1 to March 31.

-3. Select the base currency in the *Currency* drop-down list.
+3. Click the *Currency* drop-down list and select the base currency.
 The drop-down list displays all currencies configured in the system.
 However, the accounting module works with the base currency only.

  > [Info] The base currency is the currency used by a company for accounting purposes, usually the currency of the country where the business is primarily based, even if it operates in other countries and currencies.